aubryio/minotor/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve @aubrio/minotor
 title: ''
-labels: ''
+labels: 'bug'
 assignees: ''
 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug.

 **To Reproduce**
 Steps to reproduce the behavior:

 1.
 2.
 3.

 **Expected behavior**
 A clear and concise description of what you expected to happen.